Southern-Exposure-Seed-Exchange/Zencart-Bootstrap-Theme/README.md

 # SESE ZenCart Bootstrap Theme

-This is a ZenCart Theme for Southern Exposure Seed Exchange, using Bootstrap.
+This is a ZenCart Theme for Southern Exposure Seed Exchange, using Bootstrap v3.3.6.

 ## Install